 3. Make it user-friendly

-You have the first-round list of original name ideas — now what?
+You have the first-round list of original business name ideas — now what?
 It’s important to choose a name that’s easy to say, spell, and type into Google — even if it’s a made-up word.

 Many people aren’t great spellers, and as of the time of writing this post, there’s no “Did you mean to write this?” system in place for mistyped URLs in browser windows.